IconTechnologiesInc/site/README.md

   9.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-  10.  **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
-(You won’t change this file directly).

-  11.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+  10.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-  12.  **`README.md`**: A text file containing useful reference information about your project.
+  11.  **`README.md`**: A text file containing useful reference information about your project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
+  12.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
 You can use either yarn or npm, though all of the Gatsby docs reference npm.
 This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 🎓 Learning Gatsby